aker-gateway/Aker/README.md

 ### Roadmap
 * Phase 0
-  * Integration with an identity provider (FreeIPA for now)
+  * Integration with an identity provider (FreeIPA for now) - DONE !
+  * Integration with config management tools.
   * Parsable audit logs (json for example to work with Elasticsearch)
   * Highly available setup

 * Phase 1
   * Admin WebUI